Wall-Go/WallGoMatrix/README.md

 - [Mathematica](https://www.wolfram.com/mathematica/) versions 12.x, 13.x and 14.x
     - [GroupMath](https://renatofonseca.net/groupmath) version 1.1.2

-GroupMath can be either manually obtained from the link above or by setting the following flag before running WallGoMatrix in Mathematica
+GroupMath can be either manually obtained from the link above or by setting the following flag before loading WallGoMatrix in Mathematica
 ```mathematica
 WallGo`WallGoMatrix`$InstallGroupMath=True;
 ```